Tripura: Prashant Kishor’s I-PAC team ‘under house arrest’ amid survey of public perception on governance

 A team of 23 members of Prashant Kishor’s Indian Political Action Committee (I-PAC) was asked by the state government to stay put inside a city-based private hotel during their visit to Tripura, essentially putting them under house arrest.

-The team, which was learnt to have visited several places across Tripura for a survey on assessing public experience of governance since the last 4-5 days, had been put up at a private hotel in Agartala.
+The team, which is learnt to have visited several places across Tripura for a survey on assessing public experience of governance in the last 4-5 days, had been put up at a private hotel in Agartala.

 A team of police and health officials visited the hotel Monday morning and questioned them about their purpose of visit and stay.
 It also enquired about their Covid-19 RT-PCR test reports and asked them to stay indoors till health authorities give the necessary clearance.